-- 1. Minimum GPA of 3.00 - 2.
-Successful completion of all pre-senior year courses with grades of C 2.00 (not C-) or better - Praxis Core/CASE or CBEST exam scores meeting Alaska DEED cut scores and Praxis Subject Assessment Elementary Education 5017 or 5018 - 4.
-Application for student teacher candidacy including education philosophy/theory essay, current resume, letter of introduction to future host teacher and principal, and two letters of recommendation from someone other than an education professor speaking to the student's potential as a certified teacher
+- 1. Minimum GPA of 3.00. - 2.
+Successful completion of all pre-senior year courses with grades of C- (1.7) or better. - Praxis Core/CASE or other basic competency exam scores meeting Alaska DEED cut scores and Praxis Content Area Examinations 5017 or 5018. - 4.
+UAS application for student teacher candidacy takes place in November of the junior year.
+This application includes a current resume, a letter of introduction to future host teacher and principal, and two letters of recommendation from someone other than an education professor speaking to the student's potential as a certified teacher. - DEED Student Teacher Authorization Packet, including fingerprint cards and criminal background check are due in February of the junior year.
+Forms are available from the School of Education.